FUGAMARU/color-junction/README.md

 ```

 When the build is complete, a `build` directory is created in the project root, then copy these files to the server.

+## License
+This project is released under the MIT License, see LICENSE file.